 A fun café bar that has a wild and diverse history from the famous (The Beatles) visitors to the shocking terrorists attacks 10 years ago.
 The security out front never felt uncomfortable.
 It was a lively bar and very rustic - but western rustic.
 You can stop in for bar snacks or cake and coffee.

 Street food in Mumbai

 Close to the hotel at Colaba.
-Listed on to the top 10 breakfast places in Mumbai and Top 10 best bars in Colbar.
-Red wine – tried Indian red wine before and my good friend from Delhi will tell you that “we don’t make wine” and I agree with her.
-Maybe in time but yet to enjoy one in Indian.
-Tapas type snacks and wine.
+Listed on to the top 10 breakfast places in Mumbai and Top 10 best bars in Colbar..
 Cute and cosy modern interior.
-Does all breakfast but we were dinning late around 10 so international gourmet meets delicatessen of a chain.
+Does all breakfast but we were dinning late around 10pm so international gourmet meets delicatessen of a chain.
+Normally you would want a glass of local red wine but from past experience - and from the "I told you so" advice from my good friend from Delhi she will tell you that “we don’t make wine” and I agree with her.
+Maybe in time but I am yet to enjoy a good one - stick to the Kingfisher Beer - much nicer! .

 Wasabi by Morimoto

 Located at the Taj Mahal Palace and voted as One of Asia's 50 Best Restaurants 2018 by San Pellegrino this authentic Japanese restaurant is another in the franchise from Iron Chef Masaharu Morimoto.
 Chef Morimoto is all about pairing Japanese food for an American (western) palate but to me it was rather bland.
 Apparently all the ingredients are shipped in especially from Japan but can't say I had any lasting impressions about the food after eating Japanese around the world before.
 Nothing to write home about.